akiomiyao/tef/README.md

 Results are saved in ttm2 directory, specified by 'a'.

 ## Making reference data set
-At the first run of for a reference, the empty directory with specified name is created.
+At the first run of tef.pl, the empty directory with specified by reference name is created.
 Save the gz compressed fasta file for the reference into the directory, and then run again tef.pl.
 After the second run of tef.pl, config file is created in the reference directory.
-Config file is the list of chromosome names in order to appearance of fasta file.
+Config file is the list of chromosome names in order to appearance in fasta file.
 If required, rename and/or change to NOP the chromosome name in the config file.
 If the sequence is partial contig or extra chromosome and is not required, the chromosome name should be replaced to NOP.
 In the case of too many partial contigs which should be ignore, make config file with all lines are NOP and then replace disired chromosome names at related positions.